spring-guides/gs-serving-web-content/SIDEBAR.md

-### Related Resources
+## Related resources

-There's more to building web content than is covered here.
-You can continue your exploration of Spring and REST with the following resources.
+There's more to building web content than what is covered here.
+You can continue to explore Spring and REST with the following resources.

-### Getting Started Guides
+### Getting Started guides

 * [Building a RESTful Web Service][gs-rest-service]
 * [Consuming a RESTful Web Service][gs-consuming-rest]
 * [Building a Hypermedia-Driven REST Web Service][gs-rest-hateoas]
 * [Building a RESTful Web Service with Spring Bootstrap Actuator][gs-actuator-service]

+[gs-rest-service]: /guides/gs/rest-service/content
+[gs-consuming-rest-android]: /guides/gs/consuming-rest-android/content
+[gs-rest-hateoas]: /guides/gs/rest-hateoas/content
+[gs-actuator-service]: /guides/gs/actuator-service/content

 ### Tutorials